Vehrik/FarOut/Characters/2-Vitals.md

     If a Character is reduced to 0 Health, they are considered to be Flirting With Death.
 Characters that are Flirting With Death are unable to act willingly, meaning they cannot make Action or Reactions.
+The mechanics associated with Death and Dying will be explained in detail in the Combat section of this document.

 DEFENSE
 -------